 You can admire the imposing structure from further away by taking the road up to a mausoleum (GPS coordinates in the eBook) You will get the views of the Rustaq fort you can see below.

-The fort opened to the public Saturday to Thursday (9am to 5pm) and Friday (8am to 11am) as of Dec 2015.
+- Opening hours - The fort opened to the public Saturday to Thursday (at least 9am to 4pm) and Friday (at least 8am to 11am).

 Al Hazm Castle